 A pet liability policy gives you liability coverage that your renters insurance may not include, such as coverage for dogs with a history of aggression, off-duty police dogs or extended coverage for incidents that occur away from home.

-“It is always good for pet owners to consider their specific issues, such as dog breed or if there is any aggressive history from the dog,” says Ray Farmer, president of the National Association of Insurance Commissioners and director of the South Carolina Department of Insurance.
+“It is always good for pet owners to consider their specific issues, such as dog breed or if there is any aggressive history from the dog,” says Ray Farmer, director of the South Carolina Department of Insurance.
 “Owners should look specifically at the policy to understand what they will be responsible to cover and take steps to mitigate any damage that might happen.”